Have you had a proper gin sour? Man are they ever good!

 - 2 oz elderflower liqueur

 - 1 oz lemon juice (half a large lemon)

 - 2 oz peach and lavender shrub

 - 1 egg white or 1 tbsp egg white

-- Make the cocktail.
-Add all the ingredients to a martini shaker and shake well.
+- Add all the ingredients to a martini shaker and shake well.
 Pour into glasses and garnish with a sprig of lavender.